-Kamakura – Hakone.
-This morning we take public transport to Hakone, a mountain town nestled in Japan’s Fuji-Hakone-Izu National Park.
-On arrival take the Hakone Ropeway cable car to Owakudani valley, a volcanic valley awash with active sulfur vents and hot springs, offering spectacular views of Mount Fiji (on a clear day).
-Sample some black eggs, a local delicacy boiled in sulfur water, which leaves them coloured.
-The afternoon finds us descending the volcanic valley and crossing the clear-blue waters of Lake Ashi on a triple decker pirate ship.
+Our afternoon finds us taking in some more incredible sights of Mt Fuji with on a sightseeing cruise, before taking the Hakone Ropeway cable car to Owakudani valley, a volcanic valley awash with active sulfur vents and hot springs.
 Later, we make our way into the forest for an authentic local experience in one of the onsen hot spring baths, which offer an ideal setting to unwind before spending the evening at leisure in our traditional style ryokan guest house.

 Journey time: Kamakura - Hakone (approx 1.5 hours)